 - Let Google introduce you to SEO with the Search Engine Optimization Starter Guide.
 Yes, Google herself lets you in on the not-so-secret secrets of SEO in this 12 chapter starter guide.

 - And this is for the ambitious bloggers out there: If you consider whitepapers a leisurely reading, check out what Google says about the ranking factors and quality assessment of websites in the 2018 whitepaper “Search Quality Evaluator Guidelines”.
 160 pages of pure fun!
 No, seriously, if you want to go deep with SEO, then THIS is it.
 No rumors, blabla or speculations.
 The mother of all SEO information directly from Google.
-(Shortcut: If you have 8 $ to spend, you might enjoy the Kindle book “SEO 2018” by Adam Clarke.
-It includes an easy-to-digest walk-through of the biggest takeaways from the paper.)
+(Shortcut: If you have 5 $ to spend, you might prefer the Kindle book “SEO 2020” by Adam Clarke.
+It includes an easy-to-digest walk-through of the biggest takeaways from the paper.
+Plus, you get the freshly updated ebook year after year for free.
+Just download the latest edition from your kindle library.)

 - Stay up-to-date with official Google news by following their webmaster’s blog.
 Not a very fancy one but useful to always be in the know of SEO news.